milanglacier/termint.el/README.md

 ## Generated Components

-For a `(termint-define "myrepl" ...)` definition, the macro generates:
+For a `(termint-define "myrepl" ...)` definition, the macro generates several components prefixed with `termint-myrepl-`:

-- Functions:
+**Functions:** A set of interactive functions are created for common REPL
+interactions:

 - `termint-myrepl-start`: Start or switch to the REPL session.
 - `termint-myrepl-send-string`: Send a string (prompted) to the REPL.
+- `termint-myrepl-hide-window`: Hide the REPL window.

+_Region Operations:_

 - `termint-myrepl-send-region`: Send the selected region to the REPL.
+- `termint-myrepl-source-region`: Source the selected region in the REPL.

+_Paragraph Operations:_

-  - `termint-myrepl-send-paragraph`: Send current paragraph to the REPL.
+- `termint-myrepl-send-paragraph`: Send the current paragraph to the REPL.
-  - `termint-myrepl-send-buffer`: Send current buffer to the REPL.
+- `termint-myrepl-source-paragraph`: Source the current paragraph in the REPL.

+_Buffer Operations:_

-  - `termint-myrepl-send-defun`: Send current defun to the REPL.
+- `termint-myrepl-send-buffer`: Send the current buffer to the REPL.
-  - `termint-myrepl-source-region`: Source the selected region to the REPL.
-  - `termint-myrepl-source-paragraph`: Source current paragraph to the REPL.
+- `termint-myrepl-source-buffer`: Source the current buffer in the REPL.

+_Defun Operations:_

-  - `termint-myrepl-source-buffer`: Source current buffer to the REPL.
+- `termint-myrepl-send-defun`: Send the current defun to the REPL.
-  - `termint-myrepl-source-defun`: Source current defun to the REPL.
+- `termint-myrepl-source-defun`: Source the current defun in the REPL.
-  - `termint-myrepl-hide-window`: Hide the REPL window.

-- Evil Operators (if Evil is loaded):
+**Evil Operators:** If Evil mode is loaded, the following operators are defined, mirroring the region operations:

-  - `termint-myrepl-send-region-operator`: Evil operator for sending.
+- `termint-myrepl-send-region-operator`: Evil operator for sending text objects.
-  - `termint-myrepl-source-region-operator`: Evil operator for sourcing.
+- `termint-myrepl-source-region-operator`: Evil operator for sourcing text objects.

-- Keymap:
+**Keymap:**

-  - `termint-myrepl-map`: A keymap with default bindings.
-You can bind this map to a prefix key.
+- `termint-myrepl-map`: A keymap containing default bindings for the generated functions.
+You can bind this map to a prefix key for convenient access.

-- Customizable Variables:
-  - `termint-myrepl-cmd`
-  - `termint-myrepl-use-bracketed-paste-mode`
-  - `termint-myrepl-start-pattern`
-  - `termint-myrepl-end-pattern`
-  - `termint-myrepl-str-process-func`
-  - `termint-myrepl-source-syntax`
+**Customizable Variables:** Several variables are generated to allow customization of the REPL's behavior:

+- `termint-myrepl-cmd`: The command used to start the REPL.
+- `termint-myrepl-use-bracketed-paste-mode`: Whether to use bracketed paste mode.
+- `termint-myrepl-start-pattern`: Pattern marking the start of code to send (optional).
+- `termint-myrepl-end-pattern`: Pattern marking the end of code to send (optional).
+- `termint-myrepl-str-process-func`: Function to preprocess strings before sending.
+- `termint-myrepl-source-syntax`: Template for the command used to source code.

 ## Examples